SarahJoniPower/UFO-animation/README.md

 # UFO Animation Challenge

-An animation of a UFO landing.
+An interactive animation of a UFO landing.

 Project must include:
 A sky